-Tom Frieden's New Venture Fights Two Very Different Health Threats
+Tom Frieden's New Venture Combines 2 Disparate Health Threats

 When I was leading the CDC, I asked, what can I do to save the most lives?
 And so [when this opportunity came up] I looked at what could make a big difference.
 I identified two issues: cardiovascular disease prevention and the prevention of epidemics.

 Stroke and heart disease kill 10 million people a year.
-Currently 1.4 billion people have high blood pressure but only 14 percent of them have it under control.
+Currently only 14 percent of people in the world have [cardiovascular disease] under control.
 If we can, ideally get that up to 50 percent and reduce sodium [consumption] by 30 percent, and also eliminate artificial trans fats from food, that will [over the years] save lives.

 For epidemic prevention, there are gaps in preparedness that need to be filled.
 You need to have a system in place all the time and that you can ramp up when needed.
 The components are what I call the "Core Four": tracking systems, or surveillance systems, so you know what is happening; laboratory networks so you can identify the [microbes]; trained public health physicians; and rapid response teams that can surge in when there is a problem and fix it.